ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * the identity URIs match those of the identity access token
   * the contact URI matches the public peer file
   * the contact proof bundle is signed correctly by the private key associated with the public peer file
+  * the encryption key upon grant proof was the same as generated by the identity service thus proving the client has the correct keying material (hint: encryption key can have other hashed or encoded information as part of the passphrase to ensure stateless server validation of the key)

 ### Example Association